Valora (company): Description

 The Valora Group comprises the two divisions Retail and Food Service.
 The former includes the formats k kiosk, avec, Press & Books, cigo, ServiceStore DB und U-Store formats.
 The Food Service division comprises the formats BackWerk, Ditsch, Brezelkönig, Caffè Spettacolo, Frittenwerk and SuperGuud.
 The company also includes own brands such as ok.– and bob Finance as well as the in-house pretzel production.
 Valora's around 2,700 small-scale points of sale of Valora are located at highly frequented locations in Switzerland, Germany, Austria, Luxembourg and the Netherlands.
 Around 15 000 employees work in Valora's network.

 In 2021, Valora produced around 730 million baked goods with its 16 production lines operated by Brezelbäckerei Ditsch in Germany and the US and by Brezelkönig in Switzerland.

 Valora Retail division

 The Valora Retail division comprises more than 2,000 small-scale points of sale at highly frequented sites in Switzerland, Germany, Luxembourg and Austria.
 The division includes the formats k kiosk, Press & Books, avec, cigo, ServiceStore DB, U-Store and the own brand ok.– as well as a range of digital services.

 Valora Food Services division

 The Valora Food Service division comprises more than 700 small-scale points of sale at highly frequented sites in Switzerland, Germany, Luxembourg, Austria and the Netherlands.
 The division includes the formats BackWerk, Ditsch, Brezelkönig, Frittenwerk, Caffè Spettacolo and SuperGuud.
-The Brezelbäckerei Ditsch with production sites in Germany and the USA makes Valora one of the world's leading producers of pretzels.
+The Brezelbäckerei Ditsch operates production sites in Germany and the USA.